 The best shoes are the ones you don’t notice at all when hiking, hunting or backpacking.
 A subpar shoe will not only make for an uncomfortable day outdoors, it could do lasting damage to your feet and spine.

 But a good pair of outdoor shoes should do more than provide comfort, they should adapt to your surroundings.
 As most of us have learned from experience, exploring the wilderness comes with a degree of unpredictability.
 This means mud, rain, puddles, sand and other elements that can make for uncomfortable feet.

 With this in mind, Keen, an American shoemaker, made the highly versatile Newport, an unconventional but durable hiking sandal made for a ride range of elements.
 Better yet, it adds toe protection and ankle support, two rarely seen features in outdoor hiking sandals.

 The Newport has a couple of drawbacks worth mentioning too.
-Its high price (check here for latest) and tendency to trap rocks underfoot are often cited complaints.
+Its high price and tendency to trap-rocks underfoot are often cited complaints.
 There is also a rumor that a change in manufacturing materials has led to a quality decline in recent years.

 Nevertheless, the Newport revolutionized the hiking footwear industry when it entered the market in 2003.
 It continues to provide versatile, innovative footwear useful in almost any situation.
 Let’s take a closer look.

 The Newport doesn’t look like any shoe you’ve ever seen before.
 That was an intentional part of highlighting its unique utility.
 It’s technically described as a closed-toe sandal, appearing somewhere between a sneaker and a water shoe.

 The H2 is essentially the same design as the original Newport, but it replaces the leather strapping with a synthetic material designed for wet conditions.
 Its heel is also slightly modified with more straps, which provides more ankle support in exchange for slightly less toughness.